apentecoste/DC-GAN/README.md

 ## The repository contains two application of DC-GAN:

-1) Generation of digits imagesfrom MNIST dataset
+1) Generation of digits images from MNIST dataset

 <p align="center">